clesleycode/python-data-visualization/Intro to Data Visualization in Python.md

 #### 2.3.3 Histograms

 Histograms are very often used in science applications and it's highly likely that you will need to plot them at some point.
 They are very useful to plot distributions.
-As before, we'll use numpy and matplotlib.
+As before, we'll use `numpy` and `matplotlib`.

 ``` python
 import numpy as np